smoorf123/PacManProject_student/Part2.md

 ## **Steps for Part 2**

 ### **1. Update and Rename Components - 20 points**
-Uh oh, we forgot that player should actually be named Pacman.
+Uh oh, we forgot that Pacman should actually be named Pacman.
 Rename all appropriate files, branches, code, and dependencies to reflect this name change.
 Ensure you maintain a clean Git history in this process.

 ### **2. Rebase your branches - 30 points**
 In the past week we've found numerous bugs (thanks to your help!) from the original codebase and squashed them.
 Rebase your repository so that your game is also (mostly) bug free! **Hint**: This is why it was important to set the base repository as the upstream remote.
 Ensure you maintain a clean Git history in this process.